DylanDHubert/edu/JOBS.md

 4. **Scalable:** Can handle large files without hitting request limits
 5. **UI Compatible:** No changes needed to existing UI components
 6. **Flexible:** Easy to add new processing types in the future
+7. **Clean Design:** Proper separation of concerns with dedicated status field

 ## TESTING STRATEGY